 Findings

 The OEB accepts the principle adjustment in Account 1580 WMSC as the payment should be returned to the provincial customers through the IESO.
-The OEB will, however, defer the matter of the return of the payments received by Guelph Hydro, from years 2012 to 2018, to the OEB’s 2019 O. Reg.
+The OEB will, however, defer the matter of the return of the payments received by Guelph Hydro, in certain years for the period from 2012 to 2018, to the OEB’s 2019 O. Reg.
 330/09 payment proceeding.

 The OEB accepts Guelph Hydro’s request for the creation of a separate rate rider for Account 1595 sub-account (2016).
 The OEB finds that Guelph Hydro should recover the residual balance of Account 1595 sub-account (2016) from non-RPP Class B (as of

 December 31, 2016) customers excluding Wholesale Market Participants that were the